TJTURNE2/Wedding_SER316/README.md

 Dr. Mehlhase

 # Tomas wuz here.
-#Andrew Steinmetz was also here!
+# Andrew Steinmetz was also here!
 # Joseph was here too!
+# Terry Turner - are we suppose to do a simple update?